oslokommune/devportal-harvest-poc/README.md

 ## Preparation
 kubectl apply -f charts/harvest-output-pvc.
-This is the PVC where all the harvesters will pipe their output to and where the latest_provider and distributors will read from
+This is the PVC where all the harvesters will pipe their output to and where the latest_provider and distributors will read from.

+Manually create the following folders on the PVC: mkdir -p <pvc>/dataservice/{10_raw,20_aggregations,30_result}

 ## Stack
 Based on a [sources.yaml](https://github.com/oslokommune/devportal-harvest-poc/blob/master/harvest/templates/sources_template.yaml)